 One:It helps you deliver testimonials, completed projects, and results relevant to the client’s project.

 I booked a landing page contract with a client.
-They wanted to drive opt-ins for their new course.
-I asked them what their lead magnet and email sequence looked like.
+They wanted to drive opt-ins for their new course. using the methods taught by Dale Carnegie I asked them what their lead magnet and email sequence looked like.
 They mentioned they didn’t have those yet.

 See where this is going?

-Had I not took the time to listen to what a client wanted (a sales funnel) and delivered what they asked for I would have missed out on thousands of extra dollars.
+Had I not taken the time to listen to what a client wanted (a sales funnel) and delivered what they asked for I would have missed out on thousands of extra dollars.

-Our minds look to create connections.
-As freelancers we can use this to our advantage.
+Our minds crave connections.
+As a freelancer, we can use this to our advantage.

 You can do this by creating a sense of rapport in your proposals or interviews.